As far as versatile ingredients go, countless culinary arts the world over have come to rely on the nutrition and tangy spice of the bell pepper.

 Yet even as people enjoy the flexibility in their cooking that bell peppers offer, the issue of our pets eating peppers often comes hand in hand with that.

-This is made even more confusing given how they come in so many different colours – green peppers through yellow and orange to red.
+This is made even more confusing given how they come in so many different colors – green peppers through yellow and orange to red.

 So, can dogs eat bell peppers?
 They can indeed – find out the ins and outs of how best to serve these to your pup in this guide.